-The student should undergo industrial training/internship for a minimum period oftwo months during the summer vacation of 3rdyear.
-Attachment with an academic institution within the country (IISc/IITs/NITs/IIITsand CFTIs) or university abroad is also permitted instead of industrial training.
+The student should undergo industrial training/internship for a minimum period of two months during the summer vacation of 3rdyear.
+Attachment with an academic institution within the country (IISc/IITs/NITs/IIITsand CFTIs) or university abroad is also permitted instead of industrial training. # To be evaluated at the beginning of VII semester by assessing the report and seminar presentations.